AI-in-Hand/platform/README.md

 - **Custom Skills**: Extend AI agents with specialized skills.
 - **Persistence and Caching**: Use Firestore for configuration persistence.
 - **API and WebSocket**: Interact with the platform through API endpoints and WebSocket for real-time communication.
-- **Security**: Authenticate users with Firebase Authentication and encrypt user secrets.
+- **Security**: Authenticate users with Firebase Authentication and encrypt user variables.

 ## Deployed Version